nomlab/HABitatX/README.md

    $ git clone https://github.com/SenoOh/HABitatX.git
    ```
 ## Install RDBMS
-This system uses `ActiveRecord` for DB connection, so any relational database management system (`RDBMS`) can be used.
-I explain the installation of SQLite3 as an example.
+This system uses `ActiveRecord` for DB connection, so it can use relational database management system (`RDBMS`).
+We explain the installation of SQLite3 as an example.
 1. Install SQlite3
    ```bash
    $ sudo apt install sqlite3